-In accordance with article 526quater, §4 of the Company Code, Tubize is exempt from the obligation to establish a remuneration committee.
+In accordance with article 526quater, §4 of the Company Code, now Article 7:100 §4 of the CAC, Tubize is exempt from the obligation to establish a remuneration committee.
 The functions assigned to the remuneration committee are exercised by the board of directors in its entirety.
 The board determines the remuneration policy for the directors and for the executive responsible for the day-to-day management ('general manager'), as well as their individual remuneration.